High Luminosity Large Hadron Collider

-The High Luminosity Large Hadron Collider (HL-LHC; formerly referred to as HiLumi LHC) is an upgrade to the Large Hadron Collider, operated by the European Organization for Nuclear Research (CERN), located at the French-Swiss border near Geneva.
+The High Luminosity Large Hadron Collider (HL-LHC; formerly referred to as HiLumi LHC, Super LHC, and SLHC) is an upgrade to the Large Hadron Collider, operated by the European Organization for Nuclear Research (CERN), located at the French-Swiss border near Geneva.
 From 2011 to 2020, the project was led by Lucio Rossi.
 In 2020, the lead role was taken up by Oliver Brüning.

 The upgrade started as a design study in 2010, for which a European Framework Program 7 grant was allocated in 2011, with goal of boosting the accelerator's potential for new discoveries in physics.
 The design study was approved by the CERN Council in 2016 and HL-LHC became a full-fledged CERN project.
-The upgrade work is currently in progress and physics experiments are expected to start taking data at the earliest in 2028.
+The upgrade work is currently in progress and physics experiments are expected to start taking data at the earliest in 2030.